1. ENTERTAINMENT ALLOWANCE

 Except for students whose needs are recognized by the College ADA office, the use of electronic devices (laptops, iPhones, Blackberries and other smart phones, etc.) by students in classes is subject to the approval of the instructor.
 At any point in the semester, the instructor may choose to prohibit or limit the use of such devices by students without needs recognized by the ADA.
 The instructor’s decision should be made clear to the entire class, in verbal or written form.

 At an annual salary consultation, department chairs will advise the VPAA/DOF in interpreting annual faculty salary forms.
 Faculty members may be recommended for salary increases based on continuing excellence in teaching effectiveness, scholarly and/or creative activity and contributions to the work of the College.
 Department chairs will call the VPAA/DOF’s attention to faculty members who have distinguished themselves in at least one of these areas by notable or exceptional achievements within the previous year.

 7. FACULTY PARTICIPATION IN A PRESIDENTIAL SEARCH

 In the event of a presidential search, the faculty will elect three tenured representatives who will be available for service on a search committee.
 These elections will follow the same rules as those for the Promotions Committee, but with the inclusion on the ballot of associate professors, and will take place within six weeks from the date of announcement of a presidential search.
-Colleagues who do not wish to be elected can withdraw their names from the initial ballot. [voted as advisory to administration in 4/2012]
+Colleagues who do not wish to be elected can withdraw their names from the initial ballot.
+[Voted as advisory to the administration in April 2012]